 In a national survey by Touchstone Energy, about 12% of co-op members across the country said it's very or somewhat likely that their next car will either be an EV or plug-in hybrid.

 "EVs are a hot topic right now," said Schulte.
 "We have the opportunity to help change the future of transportation.
 Offering convenient access to charging will help members transition to EVs."

-Polk-Burnett also offer incentives for charging EVs at home through our EnergySense rebate program, including a $350 charger rebate and a discounted off-peak electricity rate for charging during off-peak times, when demand and cost are lower.
+Polk-Burnett also offer incentives for charging EVs at home through our EnergySense rebate program, including a $350 charger rebate (increased to $400 for 2020) and a discounted off-peak electricity rate for charging during off-peak times, when demand and cost are lower.

 Electrifying transportation improves the environment